 It’s hard to imagine a more perfect movie to help welcome people back to the theaters who still held out throughout 2021 than The Lost City.
 Sure, it doesn’t have a superhero’s name in the title, but it’s as thrilling a theatrical experience as anything you’ll get from the MCU, packing in a plethora of genres and contorting its high concept into enthralling cinematic escapism that has something to offer everyone.
 It may not be the most surprising or subversive story around, but thanks to a still-sturdy script and the ever-reliable strength of megawatt movie stars like Sandra Bullock and Channing Tatum, it doesn’t need to be, as it finds the fun to be had in this fable in spite of its familiarity, and it’s hard to imagine anyone resisting its comprehensive charms.

-The Lost City will be released in US theaters on March 25, 2022.
+The Lost City was released in US theaters on March 25, 2022.